ThanosGkara/concept-proxy-go/README.md

 The project tries to create a simple reverse proxy with two features.

 1. Utilize round-robin loadbalancing
 2. Include an in-memory page cache.
-(Not working as for now!!!!)

 It supports multiple clients that are able to communicate with multiple services, consisting of multiple backends each.